ldgabbay/jwplayer/fl5/doc/developers/buildingplugins.rst

 What is a plugin?
 =================

 A JW Player plugin is a separate SWF file, written in Actionscript 3, which is loaded by the player at runtime.
-Plugins integrate seamlessly with the player, both in terms of coding (through the :ref:`api`) and graphics (stacked on top of the player).
+Plugins integrate seamlessly with the player, both in terms of coding (through the :ref:`pluginapi`) and graphics (stacked on top of the player).
 Plugins are loaded into player by setting the :ref:`plugins <options-api>` option.
 For example, if you wanted to load two plugins named **advertising.swf** and **delicious.swf**, the corresponding flashvar would be *plugins=advertising,delicious*.
 If you used SWFObject 2.x to embed the JW Player, the code would look something like this:

 .. code-block:: html